vmware-tanzu/tanzu-framework/GOVERNANCE.md

-# Tanzu Core Repository Governance
+# Tanzu Framework Repository Governance
-This document defines the project governance for Tanzu Core, an open source project by VMware.
+This document defines the project governance for Tanzu Framework, an open source project by VMware.

 ## Overview
-Tanzu Core repository is an open source repo that will serve multiple Tanzu products including Tanzu Community Edition, the Tanzu Community Edition.
+Framework offers an open source repository that will serve multiple Tanzu products including Tanzu Community Edition, the Tanzu Community Edition.

 Tanzu Community Edition is an open source and free to use community-supported Kubernetes distribution.
 Please refer to the [Tanzu Community Edition repository](https://github.com/vmware-tanzu/tce) for more information.

-## Tanzu Core Repository
+## Framework Repository
-The core repository is governed by VMware and maintained under the vmware-tanzu organization.
+Framework exists in a single repository and is governed by VMware and maintained under the vmware-tanzu organization.
-* Core: The TKG hub.
-Multiple Tanzu products build atop the Core project.
+* Framework: The TKG hub.
+Multiple Tanzu products build atop our Framework.
 Includes APIs, shared libraries, and the Tanzu CLI and tools for integration.

 ## Community
-* Users: Members that consume the code in the Tanzu Core repo via any medium (Slack, GitHub, mailing lists, etc.).
+* Users: Members that consume Framework via any medium (Slack, GitHub, mailing lists, etc.).
-* Contributors: Members who contribute to the Tanzu Core repo through documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.
+* Contributors: Members who contribute to Framework through documentation, code reviews, responding to issues, participation in proposal discussions, contributing code, etc.
-* Maintainers: The Tanzu Core repo leaders are current employees of VMware.
+* Maintainers: Framework leaders are current employees of VMware.
 They are responsible for the overall health and direction of the project; final reviewers of PRs and responsible for releases.
-Some Maintainers are responsible for one or more components within the Tanzu Core repo, acting as technical leads, product managers and engineering managers for that component.
+Some Maintainers are responsible for one or more components within Framework codebase, acting as technical leads, product managers and engineering managers for that component.
 Maintainers are expected to contribute code and documentation, review PRs including ensuring quality of code, triage issues, proactively fix bugs, and perform maintenance tasks for these components.
 If a maintainer leaves VMware, he/she will also leave the maintainer position.
 The CODEOWNERS file in